Data collection and analysis

 The ability to identify the microorganism and its associated antimicrobial susceptibility pattern may differ among laboratories.
 All laboratories providing data for EARS-Net are offered participation in an annual external quality assessment (EQA) to assess the reliability of the laboratory test results.

-For more information on the EARS-Net EQA and laboratory performance, see the EARS-Net Annual Report.
+For more information on the EARS-Net EQA and laboratory performance, are available in the EARS-Net Annual Reports below.